-We are a fully integrated real estate developer, design and project management company, and hotel operator.
+We are a fully integrated real estate company as well as a design and project management company, and hotel operator.

 Our unique and competitive value proposition is a first in the hotel industry, transforming every corner of our business with high profitability and premium returns.
 As leaders in the smart luxury lifestyle segment, we're curating a worldwide collection of citizenM hotels in bustling urban hubs and near major airports.